OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:3

 > I have seen the fool taking root,
-> And I cursed his home immediately.
+> And I promptly cursed his home.

 ## Job 5:4